 READMISSION STUDENTS: A student who has previously attended Point and has been out for more than one semester (excluding summer) should submit: (1) a new application; (2) official transcripts of any other universities attended; and (3) a new and current spiritual reference.
 Students who have been out for one year or more must also submit: (4) updated immunization records.
-The Admission Committee will act on an application for readmission on the basis of the quality of previous academic performance, Christian character, social development and the committee's estimate of the student's ability to succeed at Point (though readmission does not guarantee successful completion of any particular program of study).
 The student is subject to the catalog in effect at the time of the readmission.
-If a student is readmitted on probation, that student is subject to the University's normal probation and suspension policies (see Academic Probation and Suspension, pp. 35-36).
+If a student is readmitted on probation, that student is subject to the University's normal probation and suspension policies (see Academic Probation and Suspension, pp. 39-40).